Make a difference in Human Resources!

 - Conduct benchmarking and data analysis to formulate recommendations that ensure competitive, cost-effective, and legally compliant compensation programs and practices.

-- Manage and administer assigned compensation projects and programs, including design, update, communication and implementation of project/program changes and/or updates.
+- Administer assigned compensation programs, including implementation and communication of program changes and/or updates.

-- Conduct complex costing and other statistical analyses.
-Prepare a variety of ad hoc reports and analyses.
+- Prepare a variety of ad hoc reports and analyses at the direction of management.

 - Maintain and audit compensation related information, such as job codes, salary plans, grades, and shift differentials in the HR system.